Gabriel Arias Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The Rays have the fifth-ranked team ERA among all league pitching staffs (3.83).
+- The Rays' 3.84 team ERA ranks fifth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.